 Mindy saved to her computer with the (PGN) option.
 She fixed it with PicMonkey by adding her watermark and a border.
 It’s easy.
 Mindy likes monkeys.

 Mindy also saved it to her cloud on Tagul.
 Mindy is going to show you something hard.

 You can do this.
 Try, try.
 Try hard.

 You can’t upload this like a regular picture and keep it interactive.
 You must CLICK GRAB & SHARE.
 Then COPY the HTML code.
 That’s the stuff in the box that looks like alphabet soup.
 Be brave, Reader, be brave.
 If Mindy can do it, you can do it.

 In WordPress click on text.
 Find the spot you want the graphic and PASTE the html code.
 Click back on visual and you will see only a yellow box.
 Hit preview to see if it worked.

 Look, look.
-Look at my interactive Word Cloud.
+Look at the Word Clouds Mindy made.
 Go, Reader, Go.
 Go to Tagul Clouds and make your own.

 (If you’d like an advanced Tagul tutorial, click here.)